Insurance reimbursement

 Out-of-Network Reimbursement

-Understand the cost, possible reimbursement, and questions to ask your insurance plan before scheduling.
+Understand the cost, possible insurance payment, and questions to ask your insurance plan before scheduling.

 Sattva Psychiatry is cash-pay and out-of-network.
 Payment is due at the time of service.
-After each appointment, a detailed superbill is available for patients who wish to submit a claim for possible out-of-network reimbursement.
+After each appointment, a detailed superbill is available for patients who wish to submit a claim for possible out-of-network payment from their insurance plan.

 Before submitting claims